rust-minidump/minidump-pipeline/README.md

 you might want to do for each, the ecosystem is covered by various projects, even though we're all kind of working together on this stuff.

 > [Don't know what a minidump is?
-Check out our docs for some background][minidump-our]!
+Check out our docs for some background][minidump-ours]!